 The Imperial State Crown was worn by Queen Elizabeth II after her coronation.
 It was also worn during the state opening of parliament.

 The crown was placed on the late monarch's coffin during the laying-in-state at Westminster Hall.
 It remained there throughout the funeral ceremony and was removed shortly before the coffin was lowered into the royal vault in St George's Chapel.

 The crown along with the orb and sceptre symbolise the monarch's power.
 Its removal signifies the end of Queen Elizabeth II's seventy year reign.

 St Edward's Sapphire is named after Edward the Confessor King of England who's believed to have worn the sapphire in a ring.
 The ring is said to have been buried with him in Westminster Abbey in 1066.
 It was then apparently removed when his body was re-interred in 1163.

-St Edward's Sapphire was cut into its present form for Charles II and was later placed into the Maltese Cross at the request of Queen Victoria.
+The St Edward's Sapphire was cut into its present form for Charles II.
+It was later mounted in the Maltese Cross at the request of Queen Victoria.

 The Imperial State crown is housed in Jewel House in the Tower of London.

 The crown is worn by a newly appointed monarch as they leave Westminster Abbey after the coronation.
 It's also worn during the State Opening of Parliament.
 It's decorated with 2,868 diamonds, 17 sapphires, 11 emeralds and 269 pearls.